artsy/positron/README.md

 ### Using Yarn

+> Mongo must be running in the background for tests to work.

 ```
 yarn test
 ```

-Make sure you have mongo running in the background or most tests will not work.

 ### Using Hokusai